SoftwareMarbles/FridayLab20131220/DevLog.md

 So I have an example of a PHP web service working - so now I'm going to hack my API.

+19:07
+In one of my earlier posts I described a technique I use during project development and I compared it to drilling.
+I just drilled the tiniest of holes - there is an API that returns hard-coded data but data nonetheless.
+What I'm going to do next is implement the entire service with data being kept in memory.
+Once that is done - I'll persist the needed states into the database.

+19:16
+For simplicity's sake I will be extracting all API parameters from URL's query parameters.